surifirstpin/biplus_documentation/docs/DataRun.md

  ## Display Query Time

-T display the total time taken to build the query of a report.
+To  display the total time taken to build the query of a report.

 - **Rows** displays number of rows fetched while retrieving data.